ulka534/ShopBridge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

-Clone or download the repo
+1. Clone or download the repo

-Run the command: npm install This will install all dependency required for project
+2. Run the command: npm install This will install all dependency required for project

-Run the command: ng serve This will run the project on browser url : http://localhost:4200
+3. Run the command: ng serve This will run the project on browser url : http://localhost:4200

-If any issues Please raise.

 ## Further help